 Prost exited the tunnel and negotiated the chicane, but in doing so he put a bit too much power down, went into violent oversteer, shooting straight across the road and head on into the barrier.
-From there it pin-balled onto the opposite guardrail, coming to rest in the middle of the road, bodywork all over the place, wheels bouncing dangerously close to spectator areas.
-Prost stepped quickly out and climbed over the armco.
+From there the Renault pin-balled onto the opposite guardrail, coming to rest in the middle of the road, bodywork damaged and wheels bouncing dangerously close to spectator areas.
+Prost stepped quickly out and climbed over the barrier.
 He would later be seen nursing badly bruised legs – a lucky escape, but Monaco was out of his grasp.

 This promoted Patrese to the lead.
-The normally aspirated Brabham had been quick all weekend in the Italian’s hands, and all he needed to do was bring it home for a maiden win.
+The Ford-powered Brabham had been quick all weekend in the Italian’s hands, and all he needed to do was bring it home for a maiden win.
 That’s all he had to do.
 One more lap.

 He lasted less than a third of the way.
 Heading into the Station hairpin, the Italian dabbed the brakes and the car swapped ends, leaving him the wrong way round and with his engine stalled.
 The cars behind began to feed their way through as the Brabham lay stricken, with the Ferrari of Didier Pironi inheriting the lead.

-Was the Ferrari-Pironi-Villenueve story going to come full circle?
+Was the Ferrari-Pironi-Villeneuve story going to come full circle?
 It could happen, as he negotiated his car around the rest of the penultimate lap gingerly – was the track really that slippery?
 But then another disaster, and the possibility of Pironi standing on the top step of the podium soon evaporated as the extremely thirsty Ferrari engine ground to a halt in the tunnel, empty of fuel.
-He was the third leader in less than 2 laps – just how much more could this race give us?
+He was the third leader in less than two laps; just how much more could this race give us?